 Once you’ve backed up your data, move on to reset and restore.

 - Tap General.

 - After the procedure is finished, make sure your battery is full and that you’re connected to stable Wi-Fi.

 - From the Apps & Data screen, tap Restore from iCloud Backup and sign in to iCloud.

 - Select preferred backup.
 The one with the deleted photo is an obvious choice.

-- Once the device is restored, you should be able to access deleted photo.
+- Once the device is restored, you should be able to access the deleted photo.

 Now, to reduce the risk of losing sensitive data again, you may use iTunes for the backup, as well.
-Having an alternative always comes handy.
-True, you still won’t be able to restore individual files, but, next time, you’ll spend much less time to retrieve the data.
+Having an alternative always comes in handy.
+True, you still won’t be able to restore individual files, but, next time, you’ll spend much less time retrieving the data.

 - Connect your device to a PC/Mac.

-- If you are prompted with the security check, insert passcode.
+- If you are prompted with the security check, insert the passcode.